Hadassah Rosensaft

-Hadassa Bimko Rosensaft (August 26, 1912 – October 3, 1997) was a Polish holocaust survivor.
+Hadassah Bimko Rosensaft, MD (August 26, 1912 – October 3, 1997) was a Polish-born Jewish Holocaust survivor.
 She is credited with saving thousands of Holocaust victims.

 Biography

 Rosensaft was born on August 26, 1912, in Sosnowiec, Poland.
 She studied dentistry at the University of Nancy, in France.
 Rosensaft graduated in 1935, with a degree in dental surgery.
 She soon returned to Sosnowiec, where she found employment as a dentist.
-On August 2, 1943, Rosensaft was deported to Auschwitz concentration camp.
-While at the camp, she worked as a doctor under Josef Mengele.
-In her doctoring, Rosensaft saved many lives by smuggling medical materials to them, and doctoring and disguising their wounds.
+On August 2-3, 1943, Rosensaft was deported to Auschwitz-Birkenau together with approximately five thousand Jews from the ghetto of Sosnowiec.
+Her parents, husband, and five-and-a-half-year-old son were immediately sent to their deaths in the gas chambers.
+Her life was saved in order to work as a doctor under Josef Mengele.
+In this capacity, Rosensaft saved many lives by smuggling medical materials to them, and doctoring and disguising their wounds.
+She would arrange to have patients scheduled for "selection" not to be available.

 On November 14, 1944, Rosensaft was placed in charge of what would grow to be over 150 children at Bergen-Belsen concentration camp.
 She cared for them until the camp was liberated by British forces on April 15, 1945.
-Two days later, H. L. Glyn Hughes placed Rosensaft in charge of caring for all of the camps wounded.
-After the war was over, in 1945, Rosensaft became a member of the Central Committee of Liberated Jews, and would later be elected vice-chair.
-During the Nuremberg trials, she served as a key witness.
-Rosensaft would help identify 15 of the defendants including Josef Kramer.
+Two days later, H.L.
+Glyn Hughes placed Rosensaft in charge of caring for all of the camp's wounded.
+After the war was over, in 1945, Rosensaft became a member of the Central Committee of Liberated Jews, and would later be elected its vice-chair.
+In 1946, she married Josef Rosensaft, chair of the Central Jewish Committee in the British Zone of Germany and of the Jewish Committee of Bergen Belsen.
+She headed the Health Department of these two organizations.
+During the Belsen trial, she served as a key witness.
+Rosensaft would help identify 15 of the defendants including Josef Kramer (known as the "Beast of Belsen").